 - No food is allowed in the clinical areas of the department and beverages must be in a fully spillproof container – this will be strictly enforced.

-- If you need to miss a shift, please speak with your chief to arrange coverage for your absence.
+If you need to miss a shift, please contact firstname.lastname@example.org and email@example.com to arrange coverage for your absence.
 You will be required to make up this shift later in the schedule or in the next block.
 Unexcused missed shifts will not be tolerated and will penalized with a requirement of 2 shifts for everyone one missed.
 This will also be noted on your final evaluation as unprofessional behavior.
 Similarly, if you are late more than 20 minutes you will be sent home and scheduled to make up the shift at a later date.

-In general the ED Residency lectures are on every other Thursday morning in the Rush Simulation Center.
+In general the ED Residency lectures are on every other Thursday morning in the ED West Conference Room.
 You can view the lecture schedule from the Conference tab.
 We encourage you to attend as many of these conferences as you are able.

 Your evaluation comes from end-of-shift evaluations which you must complete with your attending at the end of each assigned shift.
 We also encourage you to complete resident-initiated evaluations of your attendings and overall rotation evaluations on MedHub.
-Your feedback on your rotation with us is taken very seriously and we strive to improve the rotation every year so please let us know if you have any suggestions.
+Your feedback is taken very seriously and we strive to improve the rotation every year so please let us know if you have any suggestions.

 - Residents are expected to be present on time for their scheduled shifts to take over care of those patients whose work-up and management is in progress; as well as start the evaluation and treatment of new individuals who present to the department during their shifts.